Truck-Drivers-Money-Saving-Tips.com header logo

 Using a higher power allows faster cooking but can also ruin foods.

 Vicki once burned a bag of microwave popcorn by popping it on too high a setting.
-The popcorn was inedible and the burnt smell lingered in the room for a long time.

 Regarding the number of watts, you will want to make sure that your truck's electrical system can handle it.